 1. Specify What Devices Are Permitted

-With so many portable devices available to your employees, it is important to establish which ones are allowed for work based-functions and which ones aren’t.
-For example, your employees may have a tablet, cell-phone, and a laptop.
+With so many portable devices available to your employees, it is essential to establish which ones are allowed for work based-functions and which aren’t.
+For example, your employees may have a tablet, cellphone, and laptop.
 With so many devices, it can be hard to figure out which ones work best for your needs.

 If you have employees who treat their tablet as a laptop, they may feel restricted and unable to bring them if you only specify that laptop computers are allowed and vice versa.
-You want to determine which devices will help your business goals and which ones could potentially hinder it.
+You want to determine which devices will help your business goals and which could potentially hinder them.

 For example, cellphones are great BYOD when concerning sales or those who work first-hand with clients continuously (such as lawyers).
-They, however, may be problematic for individuals who are doing data-entry, clerical duties in which calls need to be transferred, or for those who need to remain focused on the task at hand without texts and phone calls coming in.
+However, they may be problematic for individuals doing data entry, clerical duties in which calls need to be transferred, or those who need to remain focused on the task without texts and phone calls coming in.

 2. Ensure That Any Devices On Your Servers Are Following Your IT Security Policy

-If your work deals with sensitive information, you want to ensure that your IT Security Policy is being followed on all devices used for your business’s purposes, including personal devices.
+If your work deals with sensitive information, you want to ensure that your IT Security Policy is followed on all devices used for your business’s purposes, including personal devices.
 While none of your employees would likely steal valuable information from one another, it does present a risk when your employee travels.
-He or she could lose a phone or laptop that isn’t password-protected, putting your company at increased risk.
+For example, they could lose a phone or laptop that isn’t password-protected, putting your company at increased risk.

-It is also beneficial to ensure that all devices being used by your company, whether personal or commercial, are protected by internet security.
-Hackers will go after any device for sensitive information and you want to make sure that your business is protected.
+It is also beneficial to ensure that all devices used by your company, whether personal or commercial, are protected by internet security.
+Hackers will go after any device for sensitive information, and you want to ensure that your business is protected.

 3. Checklist: Criteria for Developing a BYOD Policy

-Creating boundaries and ensuring your employees understand those boundaries will help prevent issues concerning what can and can’t be done with personal devices.
+Creating boundaries and ensuring your employees understand them will help prevent issues concerning what can and can’t be done with personal devices.

 You will want to ensure that your policy answers and touches on the following:

-- What devices can be specifically permitted onto the company’s network?
+- What devices can be permitted explicitly onto the company’s network?